paich64/C64MEGA65/FAQ.md

 this by following
 [this GitHub issue](https://github.com/MJoergen/C64MEGA65/issues/16).

+## 16) Hard-reset aka long reset is not always working

+Sometimes, the hard-reset aka long reset is not resetting the machine at all
+- OR - it is not properly resetting the machine leading to the problem that the subsequently started application might not work as intended.

+Workaround: Power-cycle the MEGA65 but avoid the "HDMI back powering problem".

-## 16) Which features are on the roadmap?
+## 17) Which features are on the roadmap?

 [Here](ROADMAP.md) is the roadmap for future versions.
 Additionally, there are also [feature requests](https://github.com/MJoergen/C64MEGA65/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement) that we might consider for future releases.

-## 17) Where can I post and discuss my feature request?
+## 18) Where can I post and discuss my feature request?

 [Engage with us on GitHub](https://github.com/MJoergen/C64MEGA65/issues) or in the [#c64-core](https://discord.com/channels/719326990221574164/794775503818588200) channel on Discord to discuss feature requests and the future of the C64 for MEGA65 core.

-## 18) Are there cores other than the C64 available or in development?
+## 19) Are there cores other than the C64 available or in development?

 Yes.
 Please visit this website, it contains a list of MEGA65 cores that will be constantly updated: